jolana-veneny/nightmare/modules/04-Overflows/readme.md

 ### Function Call Basics:

-Read this, understand this, just keep going back over this until it all makes sense.
+Read this, understand this (eventually!)
 This page is the single best reference for how programs actually work on the stack in existence.

 <https://zhu45.org/posts/2017/Jul/30/understanding-how-function-call-works/>

+Don't worry about perfectly understanding this, just read it and move forward.
+Anytime you are trying to think about this stuff, this is a great reference to jump start your brain.

 # Overflows